LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 tags:  mathematics probability
 ---

 _How to calculate a similarity score between two 2D distributions of points.
-But first, a lesson in bad statistics, the pitfalls of visual solution and over-complicating a solved problem._
+But first a lesson in bad statistics, the pitfalls of visual solutions and over-complicating a solved problem._

 <script src="https://cdn.plot.ly/plotly-gl3d-2.5.1.min.js"> </script>
 <link rel="stylesheet" href="/assets/posts/wasserstein/style.css">